 Personal condolences may be offered to the family online at www.rotruck-lobb.com.

-To plant a tree in memory of Lonnie "Buck" DeWitt, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Lonnie "Buck" DeWitt, please visit our floral store.